 Dialing calls and waiting for pickup, listening to voice messages, or worse, the sound of someone hanging up.
 These small, daily tasks can add up to waste much of your outbound sales reps’ time.
 An outbound dialer helps cut down this busy work to increase agent productivity and response times, leaving them to focus on converting leads into sales.

 That’s why it makes good business sense to use an outbound dialer at your call center.
 But not all dialers are the same, so the choice can be complicated.
 From the different types of dialer available to the many elements of your business that affect your selection, we’ll guide you through the things you need to know to decide which dialer is best.

 The 3 Ps of outbound dialers

-An outbound dialer is technology that reduces the manual work of outbound calling so that call centre reps can focus on the most important part of the job: closing.
+An outbound dialer, is technology that reduces the manual work of outbound dialing and calling so that call center reps can focus on the most important part of the job: closing.

 The preview dialer

 The preview dialer first shows an outbound sales agent the record of a lead, then dials.
 Your agents may also have the option to skip the call or send it to another rep. This technology is ideal for situations where agents require background on who they’re calling.

 The power dialer (or progressive dialer) calls phone numbers one after the other on behalf of a sales agent and connects the agent with answered calls.
 If a number is busy, wrong, or goes to voicemail, the dialer will automatically move on to the next phone number.
 When the agent’s call ends, the software starts dialing again.
 Your agents can spend the moments between calls reviewing customer information instead of calling.